FedirM/xp-reader/README.md

 # Reader (code name: XP-Reader)

-This is a test project to test ready-to-use ML models like: ollama-3.1, mistral-nemo, gemma-2
+The project are my efforts to make use of (LLMs) like: ollama-3.1, mistral-nemo, gemma-2

 The key goal of this application is to get all you need to read a text on foreign language.
 There are two main features: